AvLab-CV/300W-LPA-Database/README.md

 Please send an e-mail to the database administrator and cc. to Prof. Gee-Sern (Jison) Hsu to receive the passcode to unlock the zipped database.
 Your Email MUST be sent from a valid University account and include the following [request forms](./RequestForms.txt):

 ```
-Subject: Application to download the YFP database
+Subject: Application to download the 300W-LPA database
 Name: <your first and last name>
 Affiliation: <University where you work>
 Department: <your department>